Confessions of an Economic Hit Man: Content

 The book provides Perkins' account of his career with engineering consulting firm Chas.
 T. Main in Boston.
-Perkins claims the involvement of the National Security Agency (NSA), with whom he had interviewed for a job prior to joining Main.
-According to the author, this interview effectively constituted an independent screening that led to his subsequent hiring as an 'economic hit man' by Einar Greve, vice president of the firm (and alleged NSA liaison).
-Perkins claims that he was seduced and trained as an "economic hitman" by a Chas.
+Perkins states that the National Security Agency (NSA), with whom he had interviewed for a job prior to joining Main, was involved in his recruitment.
+According to Perkins, this interview effectively constituted an independent screening that led to his subsequent hiring as an 'economic hit man' by Einar Greve, vice president of the firm (and alleged NSA liaison).
+Perkins says that he was seduced and trained as an "economic hitman" by a Chas.
 T. Main businesswoman named Claudine Martin, who used his NSA personality profile to manipulate and control him.

 According to Perkins, his job at the firm was to convince leaders of underdeveloped countries to accept substantial development loans for large construction and engineering projects.
 Ensuring that these projects were contracted to U.S. companies, such loans provided political influence for the US and access to natural resources for American companies, thus primarily helping local elites and wealthy families, rather than the poor.

 The book heavily criticizes U.S. foreign policy and the notion that "all economic growth benefits humankind, and that the greater the growth, the more widespread the benefits."
-Perkins suggests that, in many cases, only a small portion of the population benefits at the expense of the rest, pointing to, as an example, an increase in income inequality, whereby large U.S. corporations exploit cheap labor, and oil companies destroy local environments.
+Perkins states that, in many cases, only a small portion of the population benefits at the expense of the rest, pointing to, as an example, an increase in income inequality, whereby large U.S. corporations exploit cheap labor, and oil companies destroy local environments.

 Perkins describes what he calls a system of corporatocracy and greed as the driving forces behind establishing the United States as a global empire, in which he took a role as an "economic hit man" to expand its influence.
 In this capacity, Perkins recounts his meetings with some prominent individuals, including Graham Greene and Omar Torrijos.
 Perkins describes the role of an economic hit man as follows:

 Economic hit men (EHMs) are highly paid professionals who cheat countries around the globe out of trillions of dollars.
 They funnel money from the World Bank, the U.S. Agency for International Development (USAID), and other foreign "aid" organizations into the coffers of huge corporations and the pockets of a few wealthy families who control the planet's natural resources.
 Their tools included fraudulent financial reports, rigged elections, payoffs, extortion, sex, and murder.
 They play a game as old as empire, but one that has taken on new and terrifying dimensions during this time of globalization.